rolfvreijdenberger/izzum-statemachine/README.md

 It makes it easy for teams to work on discrete parts of the lifecycle of the domain model.

 ### Battle proven, fully unittested with high code coverage ###
+Quality first!
 Using industry best practices for writing code with tests to back it up.
 Making use of proven design patterns to allow you to tailor it to your needs.

 It is used in a high load commercial environment with a postgresql backend for one of the best Dutch fiber ISP organisations for their order management system.

 ### Uses well known design patterns and OOP principles ###
-- patterns: AbstractFactory, template method (hooks), command, Adapter (persistence), Builder (domain model), Decorator (Loader)
+- patterns: AbstractFactory, template method (hooks), [Command](https://en.wikipedia.org/wiki/Command_pattern), Adapter (persistence), Builder (domain model), Decorator (Loader)
 - principles: Dependency injection, encapsulation, polymorphism, extensible/inheritance, open/closed.

 ### multiple backend implementations ###